-The Island Tower Assembly Exercise commenced in November 2019 and took place at Soldiers Pond.
-The chosen tower with be an A1+0 and the same plan and procedure will be followed as for the Labrador exercise, with the addition of land transport of materials from Argentia to Soldiers Pond.
+The Island Tower Assembly Exercise is planned for November 2019 and will take place at the Argentia Marshalling Yard.
+The chosen tower with be an A1+0 and the same plan and procedure will be followed as for the Labrador exercise.